 Dan Weston, Veg Buyer, Unicorn Grocery

-Our original Farmstart Abbey Leys site is located on Abbey Leys organic farm near Knutsford, established in 2013.
-As of 2016, our second site FarmStart Woodbank offers protected growing facilities (in polytunnels) in the heart of urban Stockport.
-Click on the links to read more about each site and how to apply.
+Our original Farmstart Abbey Leys site is located on Abbey Leys organic farm near Knutsford, established in 2013 but on hold for 2018.
+In 2018 we are recruiting for FarmStarters for our FarmStart Woodbank site, offering protected growing facilities (in polytunnels) in the heart of urban Stockport.
+Click on the links to read more about each site and how to apply for Woodbank.